-The Community Transportation ISAO is a cyber intelligence community for transit agencies and vendors working together to meet regulatory requirements, reduce cyber risk and identify cyber threats in the transportation environment.
+The Community & Transportation ISAO is a cyber intelligence community that work together to meet regulatory requirements, reduce cyber risk, and identify cyber threats in the transportation environment.
+Through the Community & Transportation ISAO, members discover and identify attacks on their networks, automatically remedy vulnerabilities and threats, and form a “International Neighborhood Watch Cyber Program,” improving the cybersecurity of all participants as a group.

-The Community Transportation ISAO prioritizes the cyber-readiness needs of transit agencies, their vendors, and their partners as transportation information ecosystems (operational systems, enterprise information systems and subscribed systems) increasingly must accommodate technology-driven service delivery models, connected vehicles and autonomous vehicles.
+The Community & Transportation ISAO prioritizes the cyber-readiness needs of transportation agencies, smart cities, local governments, and their vendors and partners as communities become more technologically connected and transportation information ecosystems (operational systems, enterprise information systems and subscribed systems) increasingly must accommodate technology-driven service delivery models and connected vehicles.

 “Cyber threats and vulnerabilities of critical components of the transportation information ecosystem not only put the transit agency and the lives of passengers at risk but may also put the agency in noncompliance with many legal requirements, such as the Health Insurance Portability and Accountability Act (HIPAA), payment card industry (PCI) security standards and the Patriot Act.
 Compromise of the ICT systems not only puts confidentiality at risk, but also threatens the integrity and availability of the functions of the transit agency.
 Transit agencies must be proactive and approach cybersecurity risks with a holistic solution that involves effective strategy addressing the three key areas of IT infrastructure: operations, people and facilities.
 Additionally, transit agencies must rely on collaborative forums that enable knowledge sharing to promote awareness of new attacks, particularly industry specific attacks.”